2026–2027 Members of the Board

 Karen Morrison ’08

-Karen Morrison ’08 is the Chief Deputy Director and Science Advisor at the California Department of Pesticide Regulation (DPR), where she directs and oversees the operations of all department functions.
-Morrison was previously the assistant director and chief science advisor at DPR, and since joining the department in 2018, Morrison has worked to advance major human health and environmental policy issues related to pesticide use in California.
+Karen Morrison ’08 is the director of the California Department of Pesticide Regulation (DPR).
+Since joining the department in 2018, Morrison has worked to advance major human health and environmental policy issues related to pesticide use in California.

-Morrison has worked in the intersection of science, policy and society at the state and local level since 2013.
+Morrison has worked in the intersection of science, policy and society at the state and local level throughout her career.
 This includes positions with the California Senate Environmental Quality Committee, where she analyzed legislation and organized legislative oversight, and as a science advisor with the California Department of Resources Recycling and Recovery.
 Morrison also served as a commissioner on the Environment and Utilities Commission with the city of West Sacramento.

 Morrison earned a PhD (chemistry) from the University of Illinois at Urbana-Champaign and a B.S. (chemistry) from Harvey Mudd College.
 She and her family live in Sacramento, California.